ManticoreGamesInc/platform-documentation/src/api/coreobject.md

 ### `ForceReplication`

-In this example, an object is replicated to clients every 10 settings by spawning a task which will toggle the replication state of the object.
+In this example, an object is replicated to clients every 10 seconds by spawning a task which will toggle the replication state of the object.
 When replication is enabled, the object will be moved up for a certain time, and then replication will be turned off, which will send no more updates to clients.

 The server script will listen for the event `ForceUpdate`, and force a replication if the object is not already replicating.